|

 appeal to you most and which area you would like to explore in your thesis.

-Your area of interest will determine who should be on your thesis committee (a
+Your area of interest will determine who should be on your thesis committee.
+By the beginning of

 your third semester, you should have some idea of the area in which you want